chksum-rs/sha2/.cargo/README.md

 ## Usage

-Use the `chksum` function to calcualate digest of file, directory and so on.
+Use the `chksum` function to calculate digest of file, directory and so on.

 ```rust
 use chksum_sha2::sha2_256;